Too much screen time

 You can set time limits for devices and apps to help encourage regular breaks.
 Additionally, helping them use their screens in meaningful ways — such as for creating or learning — can help their time online feel more meaningful.

 In-game spending is the second-highest experienced online harm children at this age.
 However, while the experience of this harm increases with age, parents are less worried than with younger children.

 Set or review purchase settings in apps, games and online stores (such as Google Play), and talk to your child about why they’re important.

 Viewing violent content

-Viewing violent content is the online harm third-most experienced by 11-13-year-olds.
+Viewing violent content is the online harm third-most experienced by 8-10-year-olds.
 It can include content they find themselves or that others send to them.

-Talk to your child about why some content is not appropriate and what to do if they see or are sent something violent online.
-Decide together what controls to put in place to protect them.
+Set parental controls and restrictions to limit the content your child might see in videos, games and on websites.
+Also, talk to them about why some content is not appropriate and what to do if they see something violent online.